 You have reached our events page.
 Please see details of recent and forthcoming breakfast seminars and other events.
 If of interest, please contact us.

-Tuesday 16 September 2014 We are delighted to invite you to our next Technology Breakfast Seminar being chaired by Simon Halberstam, Hill Hofstetter Partner & Head of Technology Law.
-Our speakers will be David White – Founder & CEO of Import.IO, and Graham Muth – Corporate Partner at Hill Hofstetter.
-Topics being covered: Raising Capital – whom […]
+Tuesday 16 September 2014 We are delighted to invite you to our next Technology Breakfast Seminar being chaired by Simon Halberstam, SIMON HALBERSTAM, PARTNER AND HEAD OF TECHNOLOGY LAW AT SIMONS MUIRHEAD & BURTON Our speaker will be David White – Founder & CEO of Import.IO.
+Topics being covered: Raising Capital – whom to speak to and […]

 The founders of Google recently said that they could never have founded the company in the UK as the copyright laws are far too restrictive.
 David Cameron has taken this to heart announcing not only a planned shake-up of outdated coyright law but also the intention to turn the Olympic Village and parts of East […]

 The rise of Google has been well documented.
 Created by Larry Page and Sergey Brin in 1996 whilst the pair undertook PhDs at Stanford University, what started as a research project concerned with making search engines more efficient has now grown into a hi-tech behemoth with revenues in 2009 exceeding twenty three billion dollars.
 Google’s […]

 Agile Software – new model contract now available.

 Domain names and trademarks are obviously vital elements of brand protection.
 I have dealt with many cases where third parties have registered domain names which my clients feel should belong to them.
 These break down into three main categories, each of which requires a different approach. i.
 Cybersquatters This is the situation where the registrant has […]

 Whereas data protection is largely standardised in the EEA, data transfers to other jurisdictions may raise complex legal issues.